 - Juices: lemon juice, lime juice, and apple cider

 - Gatorade Powder: this is such a fantastic electrolyte replacer for long work days on the homestead.
 Personally I am team Lemon Lime and Glacer Freeze.
 One can of the powder can last us for months, and tastes just as good (if not better) than the bottled stuff.
 Powder is the best value for Gatorade!

-(Bonus Life hack: Lemon Lime Gatorade secrely makes the best margaritas!
+(Bonus Life hack: Lemon Lime Gatorade secretly makes the best margaritas!
 Which leads me to….)

-- Jimmy Buffett’s Margaritavilla Singles: not even going to lie, these are great for a quick marg or daquir!
+- Jimmy Buffett’s Margaritavilla Singles: not even going to lie, these are great for a quick drink!
 I bought this variety pack here, and these make a great mixer anytime.
-It’s 5 o clock somethere 🙂
+It’s 5 o clock somewhere 🙂

 Don’t forget dessert!
 These giant crinkle chocolate chip cookies are a great way to use up that extra flour or sugar in your pantry!
 These cookies are our all time favorite, and can be made vegan and/or gluten free!

 Organize Your Vegan Pantry!

 I use a lot of mason jars and bulk containers to keep some of our beans and grains fresh.
 Airtight containers are great for bulk bags of rice, flour, or sugar that you buy!

 A sneak peak into our pantry!
 Full of tons of amazing vegan pantry staple ingredients.

 I made a list of all my favorite meal prep products here on Amazon, and a few are listed below!